 Gaucher's disease can have many symptoms, including a swollen belly, bruising, and bleeding.

 Your blood might not clot well, or you might get anemia.
 It can also cause bone mineral loss that leads to pain and easily broken bones.

 It's passed along in families -- about 1 in 450 people of Ashkenazi Jewish descent (from Eastern and Central Europe) have the condition.
 It's the most common genetic disease that affects Jewish people.

-Gaucher's disease is inherited.
-It's caused by a problem with the GBA gene.
+Gaucher's disease isn't something you "catch," like a cold or the flu.
+It's an inherited condition that's caused by a problem with the GBA gene.